United States sanctions against Iran: Carter presidency

 United States President Carter imposed sanctions against Iran in November 1979 after radical students seized the United States Embassy in Tehran and took hostages, after the United States permitted the exiled Shah of Iran to enter the United States for medical treatment. froze about US$8.1 billion in Iranian assets, including bank deposits, gold and other properties.
 It also imposed a trade embargo.
 The sanctions were lifted in January 1981 as part of the Algiers Accords, which was a negotiated settlement of the hostages’ release.

+Iran and the United States have had no formal diplomatic relations since April 7, 1980.
+Instead, Pakistan serves as Iran's protecting power in the United States, while Switzerland serves as the United States' protecting power in Iran.
+Contacts are carried out through the Iranian Interests Section of the Pakistani Embassy in Washington, D.C., and the US Interests Section of the Swiss Embassy in Tehran.

 Reagan presidency

 United States President Ronald Reagan imposed an arms embargo in 1983 on Iran, including United States military spare parts to the military during the Iran–Iraq War (1981–1988).

-An embargo on Iranian goods and services was imposed in 1987 in response to Iran's actions from 1981 to 1987 against the United States and other vessels in the Persian Gulf and because of Iran's support for terrorism.
+An embargo on Iranian goods and services was imposed in 1987 in response to Iran's actions from 1981 to 1987 against U.S. forces and merchant vessels as well as Iran's refusal to implement United Nations Security Council Resolution 598 and the government's support for terrorism.